-- The population of Hywel Dda UHB is well served in relation to the number of pharmacies per 10,000 population and has a higher ratio compared to the average for Wales. - The vast majority of the population is well served in relation to the location of pharmacies. - Pharmacies are in locations which offer good proximity to GP practices. - Access to essential pharmaceutical services for the residents of Hywel Dda UHB is good and no gaps in the current provision of these services has been identified. - Access to advanced pharmaceutical services for the residents of Hywel Dda UHB is very good and no gaps in the current provision of these services has been identified. - Access to enhanced services is generally good.
-A number of locations have been identified where the provision of certain enhanced services could be increased.
-The Health Board will work with existing pharmacy contactors to improve access to these services.
+- The population of Hywel Dda UHB is well served in relation to the number of pharmacies per 10,000 population and has a higher ratio compared to the average for Wales. - The vast majority of the population is well served in relation to the location of pharmacies. - Pharmacies are in locations which offer good proximity to GP practices. - Access to essential pharmaceutical services for the residents of Hywel Dda UHB is good and no gaps in the current provision of these services has been identified. - Access to advanced pharmaceutical services for the residents of Hywel Dda UHB is very good and no gaps in the current provision of these services has been identified. - Access to enhanced services is generally good with no gaps in the current service provision.
+A number of locations have been identified where the provision of certain enhanced services could be improved further, work will continue with existing pharmacy contactors to promote further uptake of those enhanced services.
+The Health Board will review uptake of current enhanced services fully in April 2022.
+Where pharmacies do not take up the offer to provide the identified enhanced services by September 30th 2022, the Health Board will explore the reasons for this and will review the need for additional pharmaceutical services in a particular area.

-• No current needs have been identified in relation to provision of GP dispensing services.
+No current needs have been identified in relation to provision of GP dispensing services.